Derek Carr Player Prop Bets for the NFL Playoffs - Las Vegas vs. Cincinnati - NewsBreak

 Discover player props odds, plays, and insights for Derek Carr in his NFL Playoffs contest with the Las Vegas Raiders against the Cincinnati Bengals.

-There will be player prop betting options available for Derek Carr ahead of Saturday's NFL action at 4:30 PM ET live on NBC.
-The AFC Wild Card round will see Carr's Las Vegas Raiders square off against the Cincinnati Bengals at Paul Brown Stadium in Cincinnati, Ohio.
+Derek Carr has player props available from sportsbooks before his next NFL game on Saturday at 4:30 PM ET airing on NBC.
+Carr's Las Vegas Raiders square off against the Cincinnati Bengals at Paul Brown Stadium in the AFC Wild Card round.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .